jangorecki/data.cube/README.md

   - [x] `[.cube` uses base R `[.array` method API for *slice* and *dice*, see [tests/subset_cube.R](tests/subset_cube.R)
   - [ ] `capply`/`aggregate.cube` uses base R `apply` function API for *rollup*, *drilldown* and *pivot*
 - [x] base R `array` API is extended by accepting named list instead of vectors, see [tests/subset_cube.R](tests/subset_cube.R)
-  - [x] slice and dice on multiple attributes from dimensions hierarchies
+  - [x] slice and dice on multiple attributes from dimensions and hierarchies
-  - [ ] rollup, drilldown and pivot on multiple attributes from dimensions hierarchies
+  - [ ] rollup, drilldown and pivot on multiple attributes from dimensions and hierarchies
   - [x] NULL list elements in `[` to lookup column without filter
   - [x] NULL to `[` to lookup all the columns from dimension
 - [ ] `query` combines `[.cube` and `capply` into single logical query call